Buenos Aires Argentina Guide

 Most of the alcoholic beverages are modestly priced, and as always in Argentina, wine is the best deal you can get if you don’t want to spend a lot.
 El Federal offers trusty, economic wines such as Traful, Lopez, and Concha y Toro.

 If you are looking for something that won’t get you tipsy, try a classic espresso-based drink such as café con crema, or a tea.
-And El Federal features licuados, the Argentine version of milkshakes, which are made with either water or milk, according to your taste, and consist of any combination of fruits.
+And El Federal features licuados, the Argentine version of smoothies and milkshakes, which are made with either water or milk, according to your taste, and consist of any combination of fruits.

 If you want a real dessert, Bar El Federal will not disappoint: it also has an extensive list of sweet concoctions, including strudels, pastries, and European-inspired creations of chocolate and fruits.
 Especially mouth-watering is the apple, pear, and cinnamon strudel, which is baked nearby and brought in fresh daily.